 The Australian Government’s Department of Home Affairs has provided answers and important links related to your most frequently asked student visa questions.

-What quarantine requirements exist for unvaccinated students arriving in Australia?
+What COVID-19 testing or quarantine requirements exist for student arriving in Australia?

 Step by step guide to student visas